-This page contains essential information and advice regarding COVID-19, lockdown regulations, and the staggered return to college.
-We will continue to update this page, along with our social media channels, as the situation progresses.
+This page contains essential information and advice regarding COVID-19.
+We will update this page, along with our social media channels, if the situation changes.

 If your question is not answered below please get in touch with us.

-If you become aware of a potential or confirmed positive case of COVID-19 at college, please report it using the links below.
+If you become aware of a confirmed positive case of COVID-19 at college, please report it using the links below.

 If you receive a positive test result and your symptoms started within 48 hours of your last college visit, you should report it to us immediately to help with contact tracking.